In a nutshell

 - Create a copy of the SFT model to be a policy model -

-and it will be a reference model. - Create a loss function which aims to find the policy that for any given
+Pi.
+The base SFT model can be referred to asPi_refand it will be a reference model. - Create a loss function which aims to find the policy that for any given

-which maximizes expected reward.
+xgives theywhich maximizes expected reward.
 It should be done without deviating too much from the reference model

-loss = max_pi E_{x, y}[r(x,y) - beta * D_KL(pi(y|x) || pi_ref(y|x))]
+loss = max_pi E_{x, y}[r(x,y) - beta * D_KL(pi(y|x) || pi_ref(y|x))]-

-(KL Divergence) = log( pi(w_iw_{1, …, i-1}, x)/pi_ref(w_i w_{1, …, i-1}, x))` - In practice, only a subsequence is taken (of length 0, i.e.
+D_KL(pi(y|x) || pi_ref(y|x))(KL Divergence) = log( pi(w_iw_{1, …, i-1}, x)/pi_ref(w_i w_{1, …, i-1}, x))` - In practice, only a subsequence is taken (of length 0, i.e.

-) 9.
+p(w_i|x)) 9.
 Optimize with the PPO/REINFORCE/any policy grading algorithm

 - Create a copy of the SFT model to be a policy model -